Golf lessons are often cited as one of the best ways to improve your game.

 “Guys say you have to have a short game to win tournaments and it is not the case.
 Not at all” (Rory McIlroy)

 “I agree with Rory.
 I never practiced my short game because I felt like if I can hit 15 greens a round and hit a couple of par fives in two and if I can make all my putts inside 10 feet, who cares where I chip it?”
-(Jack Nicklaus)Source: Every Shot Counts, Avery Books
+(Jack Nicklaus)Source: Every Shot Counts (Check out latest price on Amazon)

 Ask the Mirror on the Wall for Feedback